 See our Services page on Online Learning Communities + Portals for more information about things like discussion forums, shared wikis, and other kinds of features we develop to create ongoing learning experiences after the initial classroom, webinar, or self-paced learning program.

 Performance Support Tools

 Illumina has designed “free-standing” tools, for use by learners and/or coaches, together with formal courses.
-For example, in a project for the Veterans Administration, Illumina developed a number of tools to help veterans with specific skill development, such as a tool to enhance the learner’s problem-solving skills.
-Illumina created action-plan templates in a number of projects, providing learners with a specific tool they can use to guide their application of what they’ve learned when they take their new knowledge back to the job.
+For example, in a project for the U.S. Veterans Administration called “PTSD Coach”, Illumina developed a number of tools to help veterans with specific skill development, such as a tool to enhance the learner’s problem-solving skills.
+Illumina has created action-plan templates in a number of projects, providing learners with a specific tool they can use to guide their application of what they’ve learned when they take their new knowledge back to the job.